Counsellor

 Students graduating from John Rennie High School earn a Quebec Secondary School Diploma in General Education.
 The requirements for graduation are: 54 credits in total from Secondary IV (Grade 10) and Secondary V (Grade 11), 20 of which must be from Secondary V. These credits must include:

-These courses will allow a student to enter some programs at CEGEP including Social Science and Creative Arts, Languages, and Literature (CALL).
-However, many programs require specific pre-requisites beyond the graduation requirements.
-For example, the Natural Science program requires Technical and Scientific or Science math from secondary V as well as Chemistry and Physics secondary V. Please contact our Guidance Department for more information.
+These courses allow a student to enter some programs at CEGEP directly including most Social Science profiles and Arts, Literature, and Communications (ALC).
+However, many programs require specific pre-requisites beyond graduation requirements.
+For example, the Natural Science program requires Science Math from secondary V as well as Chemistry and Physics.
+Please contact our Guidance Department for more information.

 Downloads